Thomas-Selin/language-model/README.md

 ```

 ## Original Project: nanogpt-lecture
 A project building a GPT which was created in the [Neural Networks: Zero To Hero](https://karpathy.ai/zero-to-hero.html) video lecture series.
-The code for the project can be found here: [nanogpt-lecture](https://github.com/karpathy/ng-video-lecture)
+The code for that project can be found here: [nanogpt-lecture](https://github.com/karpathy/ng-video-lecture)

 ## License